-|Experience Type:||Study Abroad||Area of Study:||Agriculture, Anthropology, Asian Studies, Community and Leadership Development, Geography, Plant and Soil Science, Sustainable Agriculture|
+|Experience Type:||Study Abroad||Area of Study:||Agriculture, Anthropology, Asian Studies, Community and Leadership Development, Geography, Natural Resources and Environmental Science, Plant and Soil Science, Sustainable Agriculture|

-|Program Director:||Krista Jacobsen||UK Travel Medical Insurance:||Included in the UK Sponsored program fee|
+|UK Travel Medical Insurance:||Included in the UK Sponsored program fee|

-This interdisciplinary field course focuses on the ecology and culture of agriculture and food systems in Indonesia.
+This interdisciplinary field course focuses on the ecology and culture of agriculture and food systems on the Indonesian islands of Sumatra, Java, and Bali.
 Through this course, students will develop a holistic understanding of the environmental, economic and social dimensions of agriculture in Indonesia, historic forces driving agricultural development and policy, and challenges to future sustainability.

-- All students will be enrolled in ISP 599: Study Abroad (1 credit hour).
+- All students will be enrolled in ISP 599: Study Abroad (1 credit hour)